SF-WDI-LABS/build-your-own-ruby-gem/solution/README.md

 A very simple ruby gem.

 #### Setup
+> Make sure you are inside the `solution` directory!!!

 To get up and running you will need to build and install the `barkingmad` gem:

 ```bash